skot/bitaxeGamma/readme.md

 - **Thermal compound**
 	- Use a good quality thermal compound between the heatsink and ASIC.
 Kryonaut
 - **Display**
 	- Supports 0.91" SSD1306-based I2C OLED Module.
-[Example Amazon seller](https://www.amazon.com/gp/product/B08ZY4YBHL)
+[Example Amazon seller](https://www.amazon.com/gp/product/B08ZY4YBHL).
+Make sure to get the male pins to interface with the Bitaxe PCB.
 - **Power Supply**
 	- **5V DC Only!** Anything else will damage the Bitaxe.
 Be careful and double-check your power supply is 5V.
 Many other voltage power supplies use the same connector.
 	- [30W 5VDC Power supply](https://www.amazon.com/MTDZKJG-100-240V-Converter-Transformers-5-5x2-5mm/dp/B0CJHKS28K).
 The power supply needs to supply 3A (15W) and not drop below 5V.
 Often times you have to use a power supply rated for 25-30W to get this!